MichaelHoltonPrice/past_as_stoch_proc_code/README.md

 ## Option 2: Use a Docker image from Docker hub

 ## Option 3: Run on an existing machine.
 R 3.5 or later is needed.
 Details will vary based on the machine and operating system.
-The following should work with Ubuntu or another Debian Linux flavor that uses the APT (the Advanced Package Protocol).
+The following should work with Ubuntu or another Debian Linux flavor that uses APT (Advanced Package Protocol).

 Clone the repository and enter the newly created directory:
 ```bash